Code-Institute-Submissions/zarchri-portfolio2/read.md

 ### Features

-The website is comprised of a home page, a games page, a high scores page, a 404 error page & a 500 error page.
+The website is comprised of a home page, a games page, a high scores page, a 404 error page.

 All Pages on the website are responsive and have: